Davileal/fireodm/README.md

 // 3.
 Provide the instance to the ORM setFirestoreInstance(db);

-console.log('Firebase Admin initialized and ORM configured.');
+console.log("Firebase Admin initialized and ORM configured.");

 // Now you can import and use your ORM-defined models
 // import { User } from './models/User';